 A class may define a constructor called create.

-If no constructor is defined inside a class body, an implicit default constructor is provided where the formal parameters of the constructor are the parameters of the (implicit or explicit) constructor of the direct superclass and one additional formal in parameter for each declared var field of the class itself and also all const or template fields with no initializer in their order of declaration with the same type as in the declaration.
+If no constructor is defined inside a class body, an implicit default constructor is provided where the formal parameters of the constructor are the parameters of the (implicit or explicit) constructor of the direct superclass and one additional formal in parameter for each declared var field or automatic property of the class itself unless they are declared with the @internal modifierand also all const or template fields with no initializer in their order of declaration with the same type as in the declaration.

 The constructor is invoked on a type reference to the class and the result of this invocation is a new instance object of the constructor's specific class.
 If a class is extending another class with a constructor with at least one parameter without default, that constructor shall be invoked by adding a super-constructor clause to the constructor declaration.
 The super-constructor clause consist of a reference to the class being extended and an actual parameter list.
 An implicit constructor will automatically pass the required actual parameters to the constructor of its superclass.